Courseiva

 Why this answer

-Physical RDM (Raw Device Mapping) supports SCSI-3 persistent reservations and allows sharing the LUN between VMs in a cluster.
-Virtual compatibility mode (virtual RDM) does not support persistent reservations.
-Option A is incorrect because VMDK on VMFS does not support persistent reservations.
+Physical mode RDM (Raw Device Mapping) supports SCSI-3 persistent reservations and allows sharing the LUN between VMs in a cluster.
+Virtual compatibility mode (virtual RDM) does not support persistent reservations, so option A is incorrect.
+Option C (thick-provisioned eager zeroed VMDK on VMFS) does not support persistent reservations because VMDKs are managed by VMFS and cannot pass through SCSI-3 commands.

 MCQeasy